Home -> Practice Areas

 1. Ensure Safety & Get Medical Help: Call 911 immediately and seek treatment.
 Even if you feel fine, injuries like concussions or internal bleeding may not appear right away.

 2. Report the Accident: Request that law enforcement respond and complete a police report.
-Obtain a copy for your records.
+You always want a copy of the police report after a Georgia car accident.

 3. Document the Scene: Take photos of your injuries, vehicle damage, and the surrounding area.
 Gather witness information.

-4. Notify Your Insurer: Report the crash, but avoid admitting fault or providing detailed statements before speaking with a lawyer.
+4. Notify Your Insurer: Report the crash, but avoid admitting fault or providing detailed statements when talking to insurance adjusters after a car accident.

 5. Call a Georgia Car Accident Attorney: Contact the Brodie Law Group before dealing with insurance adjusters to protect your claim.